SKopsap/spotifyV2/README.md

 #### Spotify V2

-> Our first build week project - a clone of the Spotify Web App.
+> Rebuild of our first buildweek project - This is a version 2 clone of the Spotify Web App.
+>
 ![image](https://user-images.githubusercontent.com/65465380/111052084-dd004f80-844f-11eb-9c40-4997c2e9603e.png)

-> Each team member took ownership of building a specific page and also in developing beskpoke dynamic interactivity.
+> Each contributor will take ownership of any claimed issues and feature enhancements on the github project board submitting deliverables as to the highest standard possible.

 #### Site